imprint

 Value: YES+AT.de+20150628-20-0

-Purpose: The cookie stores the status of a user’s consent to use various Google services.
-CONSENT is also used for security, to check users and protect user data from unauthorized attacks.
+Purpose: The cookie stores the status of a user’s consent to the use of various Google services.
+CONSENT is also used for security purposes to check users and protect user data from unauthorized attacks.

 Expiry date: after 19 years